Articles in this section

 }

-By using the ::deep selector, you can ensure that the styles for the Dialog’s header are applied only to the Dialog component within the #target element.
+By using the ::deep selector, the styles for the Dialog’s header are applied only to the Dialog component within the #target element.

 Note

-It’s important to note that CSS selectors may not directly match the dialog elements within the Blazor component.
-This is due to the default rendering behavior of the dialog, which utilizes the body as its target.
+It’s important to note that CSS selectors might not directly match the dialog elements within the Blazor component.
+This occurs due to the default rendering behavior of the dialog, which utilizes the body as its target.

 Additional References